 If you hear your air conditioner humming all day long, you could have a problem.
 Contrary to popular belief, an AC is not meant to be on all day.
-An air conditioner that never stops is one that needs HVAC service or repair in Port Richey, or you could be facing complete system failure.
+An air conditioner that never stops needs HVAC service or repair in Port Richey, or you could be facing complete system failure.
 Find out more about how frequently your AC should run and whether or not your system is operating as it should.

 What Does “All the Time” Mean?